-- Assess the nature and extent of that risk; and
+Assess the nature and extent of that risk

 Who makes the referrals?

-Referrals can come from a wide range of individuals and partners and could include youth offending teams, social services, health, police, education and local communities.
+Referrals can come from a wide range of individuals and partners and could include youth offending teams, social services, health, police, concerned friends and families, and education and local communities.

 Channel is aimed at all individuals who may be most at risk of being drawn into terrorism - whatever section of society they may be from.